zuazo/postfixadmin-cookbook/README.md

 ## postfixadmin_admin[user]

-Create or remove a PostfixAdmin admin user.
-This kind of user is used to create the domains and mailboxes.
+Create or delete a PostfixAdmin admin user.

+This kind of user is used to create the domains and mailboxes, and must be used before any other resource from this cookbook.

 ### postfixadmin_admin Actions

 * `create`: Create a PostfixAdmin admin user (default).
-* `remove`: Remove a PostfixAdmin admin user.
+* `delete`: Remove a PostfixAdmin admin user.

 ### postfixadmin_admin Parameters